Hire a local to look at properties you are considering renting long-term, and save yourself nasty surprises.

 I wrote the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
 Insights and tools that will enable you to experience the best free features on the web.

-In 2017 I released "If Only I Had a Place" on how to rent and who to call if you're an aspiring expat thinking about one the popular expat areas.
+"If Only I Had a Place" is on how to rent and who to call if you're an aspiring expat thinking about one the popular expat areas.